jatardine/dotfiles-alacritty/README.md

 ```

 Then go to your `~/.zshrc` and set `ZSH_THEME` (line 11) to `"archcraft"`.
 Of course, the name of the theme is up to you and you're free to replace "Archcraft" with a different name and further customize it to your liking.
+You may want to also edit `oh.my-zsh.sh` to allow initialization of custom themes.

+If you don't see arrows and instead just the usual unicode blocks, you're missing the appropriate font listed in **Dependencies** above.